alexandr-kotikhov/sca/README.md

 # sca

-Create an environment to write and envoke bash scripts useful
+Create an environment to write and invoke bash scripts usefully.

+## Purpose

+## Installation

+## Usage